 Please make the following changes in TGax D0.2 P118 L 32 under subclause 26.3.9.8.5

-When MU-MIMO is used in an RU of size ≤ 20 MHz, the number of users (Nuser) in an MU-MIMO allocation is equal to the number of user-fields per RU signaled for the RU in the RU allocation subfield of an HE-SIG-B Common Block field.
-When MU-MIMO is used in RUs of size 20 MHz or greater, the number of users (Nuser) in an MU-MIMO allocation is computed as the sum of the number of user-fields per RU indicated for the RU by the 8-bit RU allocation subfield in each HE-SIG-B content channel.
+When MU-MIMO is used in an RU of size less than or equal to 242 sub-carriers (#310), the number of users (Nuser) in an MU-MIMO allocation is equal to the number of user-fields per RU signaled for the RU in the RU allocation subfield of an HE-SIG-B Common Block field.
+When MU-MIMO is used in RUs of size greater than 242 sub-carriers (#310), the number of users (Nuser) in an MU-MIMO allocation is computed as the sum of the number of user-fields per RU indicated for the RU by the 8-bit RU allocation subfield in each HE-SIG-B content channel.
 For a given value of Nuser, the four bits of the spatial configuration subfield are used as follows: A STA with a STA-ID that matches the 11-bit ID signaled in the user field for an MU-MIMO allocation derives the number of spatial streams allocated to it using the row corresponding to the signaled 4-bit spatial configuration subfield and the column corresponding to the position of the user-field in the user-specific field.
 The starting stream index for the STA is computed by summing the Nsts in the columns prior to the column indicated by the STA’s user-field position.
-In the case of load balancing for RUs of size > 20 MHz where user fields corresponding to the same MU-MIMO allocations are split into two HE-SIG-B content channels, the user-field positions are logically continuous with the user-field in the second HE-SIG-B content channel updating its position (and therefore, column index) from that of the last user-field in the first HE-SIG-B content channel.CID 311
+In the case of load balancing for RUs of size greater than 242 sub-carrierswhere user fields corresponding to the same MU-MIMO allocations are split into two HE-SIG-B content channels, the user-field positions are logically continuous, with the first user-field corresponding to the same RU in the second HE-SIG-B content channel updating its position (and therefore, column index) from that of the last user-field in the first HE-SIG-B content channel. (#310)

+CID 311